HEERA ALAYA

 What does the madrassa curriculum entail?

 In reality, madrassa teachings should be religious; instead, they teach extreme Islamic sentiments, not in the Quran [Religious text of Islam].
 Naturally, the girls attending madrassa become extremists, and when these women get married, they impose their opinions on the entire family, influencing the family’s views.
-In the name of religion, madrassa misuses Islam, a significant threat to the whole country.
-Little progress is made regarding fighting corruption or women’s rights.
+In the name of religion, madrassas misuse Islam, a significant threat to the whole country.
+Little progress is being made in fighting corruption or advancing women’s rights.

 Ultimately, it’s all about political games—people exploit religion for their benefit.